 On shorter time horizons, ranging from a day in advance to a year in advance, a utility can use forecasting to fine-tune their energy supply agreements/contracts.
 The longer the forecast horizon, generally the less accurate the demand forecasting is due to an increased potential for uncertainties; too many variables complicate any equation.
 A utility accounts for this by adjusting the energy purchased to meet consumption for a given day as that day approaches (e.g., when the day is one year out, one month out, one week out, and one day out).

 Preparing For Programmatic Events

-Energy forecasting can also be used to help inform operational decisions, such as whether to call a demand response event later in the day.
+Demand forecasting can also be used to help inform operational decisions, such as whether to call a demand flexibility event later in the day.
 Apart from overall energy consumption, load forecasting can be used to predict anything that a utility uses within its decision-making processes, such as solar generation, wind generation, and prices for products in energy markets.

 3 Means of Load Forecasting With Data

 Data-driven solutions include analyses of a time series, machine learning methods, and neural networks (a subset of machine learning).
 Time series modeling attempts to capture a range of effects in the historical behavior of the quantity being forecast, to determine how a trend may play out in the future.
 An example of time series analysis is a SARMA model that captures the Seasonal, AutoRegressive, and Moving Average components of a time series.

 Machine learning models for load forecasting vary widely but include methods based on regression.
 Regression methods use a set of input features (data that try to “explain” the outcome in the target value) to predict the target value given a model form (e.g., a linear relationship between input features and target value).
 This method then employs historical input feature data and target value data to compute optimal parameters for the model.
 The objective of machine learning regression methods is to best determine which factors are the most valuable to your project.